View George Thomas's Obituary on jacksonsun.com and share memories

 |

 Dr. George Emanuel Thomas, Sr., 79, entered into God's presence on Wednesday, November 13, 2019.
-He was preceded in death by his parents, Emanuel George Thomas and Chrysanthy Thomas; son George Emmanuel Thomas, Jr., and sister, Flora Thomas.
-He is survived by his son, Dr. Stephen J. Thomas (Shannon); 4 grandchildren, McKenzie, Reese, Kate, and Stephen John Thomas.
-He attended Ramsay High School and then graduated from Birmingham Southern College and followed with Medical School at the University of Alabama Medical School in Birmingham.
-After his first year of surgical residency, he entered the U. S. Army and served for two years with a tour in Viet Nam.
+He was preceded in death by parents, Emanuel George Thomas and Chrysanthy Thomas; son George Emanuel Thomas, Jr., and sister, Flora Thomas.
+He is survived by his son, Dr. Stephen J. Thomas (Shannon); 4 grandchildren, McKenzie, Reese, Kate and Stephen John Thomas.
+He attended Ramsay High School and then graduated from Birmingham Southern College and followed with Medical School at University of Alabama Medical School in Birmingham.
+After his first year of surgical residency, he was drafted into the Army and served two years with a tour in Viet Nam.
 Upon discharge, he returned and completed the remaining three years of his surgical residency.
-He was a meticulous, well-respected and beloved surgeon in Jackson, TN for 42 years where he dedicated his life to the care of his patients in the community.
-Dr. Thomas was a lifetime member of the Holy Trinity Holly Cross Greek Orthodox Cathedral and served on the Parish Council.
+He was a meticulous and well respected surgeon in Jackson, Tennessee for 42 years where he dedicated his life to the care of his patients in the community.
+Dr. Thomas was a lifetime member of Holy Trinity Holy Cross Greek Orthodox Cathedral and served on the Parish Council.
 He will be missed by all who knew him and loved him.
-The Funeral and burial was held in Birmingham, Alabama on Saturday, 16 November 2019.
-His family and friends are holding a Memorial Service to honor Dr. Thomas' life and service to the West Tennessee community at Youth Town in Pinson, Tennessee at 3:00 PM on Friday, 22 November 2019.
-In lieu of flowers, the family requests memorials be made to Youthtown.
-All of his friends, patients and colleagues are invited to attend.
+The family will receive friends on Friday, November 22, 2019 at 3:00 pm at 3641 Youth Town Road Pinson, TN 38366 in the Gym.
+In lieu of flowers, the family requests memorial donations be made to George Thomas Jr. Academy in care of Youth Town of Tennessee, P. O. Box 1385 Jackson, Tennessee 38302.